fluxcd/flux2/rfcs/0004-insecure-http/README.md

 ```

 ### Alternatives

 Instead of adding a flag, we can instruct users to make use of Kyverno policies to enforce that
 all objects have `.spec.insecure` as `false` and any URLs present in the definition don't have `http`
 as the scheme.
 This is less attractive, as this would ask users to install another software and prevent
 Flux multi-tenancy from being standalone.

 ## Design Details

 If a controller is started with `--insecure-allow-http=false`, any URL in a Flux object which has `http`
-as the scheme will result in an error and the following condition will be added to the object's
+as the scheme will result in an unsuccessful reconciliation and the following condition will be added to the object's
 `.status.conditions`:

 ```yaml